 When should you look at pacing?

 The answer is in the edit.
 Get the first draft down in full.
 Truthfully, if you mess about too much with pacing before it’s finished you will probably not see it as clearly.
 But during a draft read-through, this is where you need to consider your pace.

-Pacing is a good thing to discuss with your beta readers, they will be able to tell you were the story dipped and were it peaked.
+Pacing is a good thing to discuss with your beta readers, they will be able to tell you where the story dipped and it peaked.
 They will tell you if they didn’t have time to feel anything for your protagonist before you threw him into the thick of it.

 Don’t just trust yourself to work on the pacing.
 A good reader will give you a wealth of information about the areas of a book that went far or too slow.

 Not sure how to do it?

 Read through your work carefully, taking note of the descriptions.

 - Do they set the scene or saturate it?

 - Do you clearly show how your character looks and acts or do you barely discuss it?